DarkTXYZ/lite-compiler/README.md

-# Lite Compiler
+# CPE: Programming Extraordinaire - Lite Compiler

-Lite Compiler is a simple compiler project aimed at demonstrating basic type checking and parsing functionalities.
+CPE: Programming Extraordinaire - Lite Compiler is a simple compiler project aimed at demonstrating basic type checking and parsing functionalities.
 The goal of this project is to provide a foundational understanding of compiler construction, focusing on type checking and parsing.

 > **Note:** This project is still under development and may contain bugs or incomplete features.